pratyushasharma/laser/README.md

 **Website:** [https://pratyushasharma.github.io/laser/](https://pratyushasharma.github.io/laser/)

 **This is an early development release.
-We will do a major refactoring in first half of Jan 2024, to make the code more easy to use, and extend to other settings.**
+We will do a major refactoring in the first half of Jan 2024, to make the code more easy to use, and extend to other settings.**

 We welcome issues and pull requests.
 If you report a new result using LASER on a given LLM and NLP task, then please feel free to issue a pull request and we will add it to the leaderboard on the website and acknowledge the result to you.